(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Take Advantage of Campground Amenities and Features

-There are a few campgrounds that offer nothing more than a fire ring and picnic table.
-But others have many things to do in and around the campground.
+A few campgrounds offer nothing more than a fire ring and picnic table, while others have many things to do in and around the campground.
 These are opportunities you don’t want to miss.

 If nature seems a little sparse around the campground, urban hiking is a thing too!